Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Definitions, background and the CI measure

-We impose the following characteristicity condition on the kernels. \begin{ass} At least one of the following conditions holds: (i) \(k_{\cX} \otimes k_{\cZ}\) and \(k_{\cY}\) are characteristic; (ii) \(k_{\cY} \otimes k_{\cZ}\) and \(k_{\cX}\) are characteristic; (iii) \(k_{\cX}\) and \(k_{\cY}\) are characteristic while \(k_{\cZ}\) is \(L^2\)-universal. \end{ass} On general Polish spaces, tensor products of characteristic exponential-type kernels remain characteristic (Corollary~\ref{cor:tensor_char_cmon}).
-If one restricts attention to Euclidean spaces, more general conditions for when product kernels are characteristic are available; see \cite{SzaboandSriperumbudur2018}.
-Alternatively, rather than imposing the characteristic property on the tensor product kernel, one can assume $L^2$-universality \citep{Sriperumbuduretal2011}.
+Assumption~\ref{ass:kernel_characteristic} is weaker than the \(L^2\)-universality imposed by \citet{Pogodinetal2025}.
+On general Polish spaces, tensor products of characteristic exponential-type kernels remain characteristic; see Corollary~\ref{cor:tensor_char_cmon} in Section \ref{subsec:char_theory}.
+On Euclidean spaces, more general criteria for characteristic product kernels are available \citep{SzaboandSriperumbudur2018}.
+Alternatively, one may replace tensor-product characteristicity by \(L^2\)-universality.